-4.14 SCADA, Communications and Control Assets
+6.14 SCADA, Communications and Control Assets

-This includes all communications equipment and radio repeater sites as well as vehicle-mounted equipment and the Supervisory Control and Data Acquisition plant including the Master Station in the Control Room and any equipment installed at remote sites for the purposes of remote control.
+This includes all communications equipment and radio repeater sites as well as vehicle-mounted equipment and the entire Supervisory Control and Data Acquisition (SCADA).

-EA Networks have a SCADA system in operation that covers all modern zone substations.
+EA Networks have a SCADA system in operation that covers all its modern zone substations and a growing number of remote "pole top" and RMU sites.